hylang/hy/CONTRIBUTING.rst

 Avoid committing spurious whitespace changes.

+Don't commit comments tagged with things like "FIXME", "TODO", or "XXX".
+Ideas for how the code or documentation should change go in the issues list, not the code or documentation itself.

 The first line of a commit message should describe the overall change in 50 characters or less.
 If you wish to add more information, separate it from the first line with a blank line.